kirderf1/aftiktuna/aftiktuna-rust/readme.txt

 - tame <creature>
 - name <creature> <name>

-When trading at a store, there are the following commands:
+When interacting with a store, there are the following commands:
 - buy <item>
 - buy <number> <items>
 - sell <item>